 Security and peace of mind

 With the introduction of new GDPR regulations imminent, Save the Children needed a company that understands its importance.
-Assemble satisfies concerns around security and compliance requirements, putting at ease those who require data to remain private and hosted in the UK.
+Assemble satisfies concerns around security and compliance requirements, putting at ease those who require data to remain private and stored in the EU.

 “Considering the volume of data, and number of users adopting the system, it was paramount we could lean on an application we could trust” says Wendy.
 “Security is a big priority for us.
 As discussions around data privacy regulations were increasing, Assemble addressed these with confidence.”